Unit 5: Inferential Statistics – Class 12 Applied Maths | Free MCQs & Solutions | Boundless Maths

 Question 2

-Statement I: The mean of a population is denoted by \(\bar{x}\)
+Which of the following statements are true?
+Statement I: The mean of a population is denoted by \(\bar{x}\) Statement II: The population mean is a statistic

 ✓ Correct Answer: (d) None

-• Population mean is denoted by \(\mu\) (mu), not \(\bar{x}\) — \(\bar{x}\) is the sample mean → Statement I is FALSE
+Population mean is denoted by \(\mu\), not \(\bar{x}\) — \(\bar{x}\) is the sample mean → Statement I is FALSE.

-Therefore both statements are false, so the answer is (d).
+Both statements are false, so the answer is (d).

 Question 3